rust-lang/book/nostarch/chapter03.md

 As you saw in the guessing game tutorial in Chapter 2, you can declare a new variable with the same name as a previous variable.
-Rustaceans say that the first variable is *shadowed* by the second, which means that the second variable’s value is what the program sees when the variable is used.
+Rustaceans say that the first variable is *shadowed* by the second, which means that the second variable is what the compiler will see when you use the name of the variable.
+In effect, the second variable overshadows the first, taking any uses of the variable name to itself until either it itself is shadowed or the scope ends.
 We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows:

 <!--- A potential reword of the above for clarity: